Wakoma/Lokal/roles/lokal/README.md

 # Lokal

+Service in lokal - the generic idea is that you have install.yml that is inluding lokal/install.yml tasks configured with [#Variables](variables).
+The lokal/install task will give you variables containing freshly generated databases, buckets and other resources.
+Those variables will be available in your custom compose.yml that will be automatically rendered by the lokal/install task.
+Other templates placed alongside compose.yml and specified in `app_templates` will be rendered as well.

-Welcome in the role, that helps you to install, backup, restore and remove services in Lokal.
-Each role should have following structure
+Each role should have following structure to allow installation, backup, and restore:
 ```
 roles/
   - your-app/